List of Hollyoaks characters introduced in 2016: DS Ryan Knight

 Detective Sergeant Ryan Knight, played by Duncan James, made his first appearance on 12 August 2016.
 He is introduced as Amy Barnes's (Ashley Slanina-Davies) fiancé following her return to the show.
 James' departure was announced October 2017.
 Ryan's last episode aired on 7 May 2018.
 In his very last scene, it appeared Ryan had drowned in a river.
 On 8 May 2018, it was confirmed Ryan had drowned when his body was discovered.

 The character and casting was announced on 22 May 2016.
 Ryan has been billed as "a good guy in a committed relationship who will move into the village.
 He is a grounded family man with principles and integrity but who will fight tooth and nail for what he believes in."
 Slanina-Davies was reintroduced following her 2012 departure, with James confirmed to be playing Amy's fiancée, Ryan alongside the announcement.
 Ryan was described as the "polar opposite" of Amy's ex-partner Ste Hay (Kieron Richardson).
 It was announced that Ryan would "go head-to-head" with Ste for a storyline tackling blended family life.
 A show spokesperson teased that "viewers will be torn between luckless Ste and a man who on paper is a better example for his children but not their dad."

 On 8 August 2016, the show announced that a new storyline would begin on-screen which would find Ryan under suspicion of child abuse.
-The storyline would begin when Ste discovers a bruise on his and Amy's daughter, Leah Barnes' (Elà-May Dermican) arm and suspect Ryan to be responsible.
+The storyline would begin when Ste discovers a bruise on his and Amy's daughter, Leah Barnes' (Ela-May Demircan) arm, and suspect Ryan to be responsible.
 Daniel Kilkelly of Digital Spy described the storyline as "explosive".

 For his portrayal of Ryan, James was nominated for Best Newcomer at the 22nd National Television Awards.

-Ryan arrives in Hollyoaks with his fiancée, Amy Barnes, and her two children, Leah (Elà-May Dermican) and Lucas (William Hall).
+Ryan arrives in Hollyoaks with his fiancée, Amy Barnes, and her two children, Leah and Lucas (William Hall).
 Ryan is the nephew of D.S.
 Geoff Thorpe (James Bradshaw) and joins his uncle working at the Dee Valley police station.
 Ryan immediately clashes with Amy's ex-boyfriend, Ste Hay.
 Ste does not want Ryan around his kids and they constantly come to blows.
 Amy and Ryan win full custody of the kids and try to cut Ste out of their lives.
 One night, after an argument with Amy, Ryan sleeps with Mercedes McQueen (Jennifer Metcalfe).
 Amy finds out Ryan cheated and dumps him so he leaves for Canada.

 Ryan returns from Canada weeks later and begs Amy to marry him.
 Amy comes around and they are married in a beautiful ceremony.
 After the ceremony, Ryan and Amy announce they are moving to the United States, where Ryan has been offered a job.
 Ste refuses to let Ryan and Amy take the kids and they go to an emergency custody hearing.
 The judge grants Ryan and Amy permission to move with the kids, leaving Ste furious.
 Amy is murdered later that night, her body being found by Ryan and her father, Mike (Tony Hirst).